SakshiBobde774/CampusConnect/README.md

 node index.js

-# In the root CampusConnect directory:
+# Terminal 2: Run the Frontend Server
-The command for Vite is 'npm run dev'
+In the root CampusConnect directory:

-npm run dev
+The command for Vite is 'npm run dev' npm run dev